-TOPIC/THEME DESCRIPTION What does HE mean to me?
-The aim here is to create an opportunity for learners to discuss how they feel about higher education.
-Online LEP - Activities addresses many key concerns or misconceptions about university or college life, and also enables learners to focus on the social and non- academic benefits.
+TOPIC/THEME DESCRIPTION The aim here is to create an opportunity for learners to discuss how they feel about higher education.
+Online LEP - Activities addresses many key concerns or misconceptions about university or What does HE college life, and also enables learners to focus on the social and non-academic benefits. mean to me?
 Check with the school on applications and arrangements for Masterclasses and Subject Enrichment Programmes organised by Aimhigher and higher education providers.
 Check with your school co-ordinator to see if your learners are eligible to apply for UniFest Summer School places.
-Why do it?
-Here learners identify the wider benefits of higher education, the aim is to help them identify places they can find out answers to questions they may have.
+Here learners identify the wider benefits of higher education, the aim is to help them Why do it? identify places they can find out answers to questions they may have.
 Online LEP - Learners are encouraged to conduct preparatory research on the internet.
 Encourage learners to speak to friends and/or family about any concerning issues.
-True or false?
-Here learners can explore the possible misconceptions or prejudices about higher education Online LEP - Activities investigate whether ten relevant statements are true or false.
+Here learners can explore the possible misconceptions or prejudices about higher True or false? education I rue or faise?
+Online LEP - Activities investigate whether ten relevant statements are true or false.
 Encourage learners not to make assumptions without having all the facts.
-Richer pickings Learners may find it beneficial to research the long-term benefits of higher education, maybe look at some case studies of famous graduates?
-Online LEP - Activity compares the incomes of two young people, one who went straight from school to work, and one who entered the same career sector having been to university.
+Learners may find it beneficial to research the long-term benefits of higher education, maybe look at some case studies of famous graduates?
+Online LEP - Activity compares the incomes of two young people, one who went straight Richer pickings from school to work, and one who entered the same career sector having been to Rieffer pickings university.
 This resource can be backed up by looking at job websites and newspaper adverts.
-Check with the school on the opportunities that exist for learners to visit HEls for campus tours and for subject-specific activities.
-What's stopping me?
-Use activities where the focus is on the possible barriers to higher education progression (we cover this in section 3.11) Online LEP - Activities exploring money worries, not wishing to change location, not knowing how to apply etc. and how these can be overcome.
+Check with the school on the opportunities that exist for learners to visit HEIs for campus tours and for subject-specific activities.
+Use activities where the focus is on the possible barriers to higher education progression (we cover this in section 3.11) What's stopping Online LEP - Activities exploring money worries, not wishing to change location, not me? knowing how to apply etc. and how these can be overcome.
 Investigate and discuss the opportunities that are being provided for study skills workshops and extra revision sessions, and encourage the learners to attend as appropriate.
-Financial help Here the learner explores the practical implications of moving into higher education.
+Here the learner explores the practical implications of moving into higher education.
 It is important to stress that money doesn't have to be a barrier to learning.
-Online LEP - Activities and comprehensive information for both learners and parents/carers Encourage learners to involve their parents/carers in their preparation for HE.
+Financial help Online LEP - Activities and comprehensive information for both learners and parents/carers Encourage learners to involve their parents/carers in their preparation for HE.
 Many HEIs have sections on their websites which focus on parents' guides to HE.